redislabs-training/keybase/README.md

 ./start.sh
 ```

-Or using WSGI and gunicorn:
+### 5. Indexing documents for similarity search

+The indexation of documents for Similarity Search is a intensive activity that must be scheduled offline.
+Schedule a periodic execution of the script `transformer.py` using `cron` or a similar utility.
+An execution every minute is sufficient to index new documents or update the index of those documents that received an update.

+### 6. Using Keybase in production

+Flask has a built-in web server, but it is not recommended for production usage.
+It is recommended to put Flask behind a web server which communicates with Flask using WSGI.

+A valid option would be to deploy Keybase together with Nginx as the web server and Gunicorn, which implements the Web Server Gateway Interface.
+Therefore it is possible to test Gunicorn as follows.

 ```
 gunicorn --workers 1 --bind 0.0.0.0:5000 "wsgi:create_app()"
 ```

-## Role Based Access Control
+Keybase can run on an arbitrary Redis Server configured with the RediSearch module.
+For a secure, reliable and data-proof solution, Redis Cloud is [recommended](https://redis.com/redis-enterprise-cloud/overview/).

+## Administration

+Keybase implements role-based access control.
 Three roles are implemented at the moment:

 - Viewer: can only view and bookmark documents.
 When you first authenticate with Okta, you are a viewer.
 Only the admin can assign roles
 - Editor: can create a draft, edit a draft, edit a published document.
 But you cannot publish a document.
 When editing a published document, a new review will be created, while locking other editors from creating additional reviews.
 Only admins can publish reviews
 - Admin: can do everything.
-And in particular, publish documents and new versions
+And in particular, only the admin can publish documents, create new tags and import/export data

 ## Troubleshooting